This post may contain affiliate links. Please read our disclosure policy.

 - Combine sauce ingredients and pour over the chicken.

-- Cooking on a low setting, for 6-8 hours, or until chicken is tender.
+- Cooking on a low setting for 6-8 hours, or until the chicken is tender.

 - Remove chicken to a plate, and set aside.

-- In a small bowl, make the cornstarch slurry.
+- Make the cornstarch slurry in a small bowl.
 Slowly add it to the saucepan and bring to a boil over medium-high heat.
 Cook until the sauce has thickened.

 - Pour sauce over chicken and serve.